remarkablegames/remarkablegames.github.io/_posts/2021/2021-01-31-asteroids.md

 ```

 This goes over how to make the asteroids game from p5.play.
 You can make further improvements like adding a title and game over screen and improving the physics and mechanics.

-Check out the [Replit](https://b.remarkabl.org/36ONQU6) from the livestream for the full code.